19 Hours at the Kiosk - Between Walls and Windows. Architecture and Ideology

 The existing kiosk was transformed into a vitrine, archive, and reading room, utilizing a series of newly designed and constructed displays and surfaces, in order for the kiosk to assume the role of a walk-in bookshelf.
 This element explored the theme of Architektur und Ideologie through the display of published and unpublished material.
 Bakhtin argued that no aspect of language exists in a vacuum, books refer, quote, and argue with one another.
 This reflected the complexity of ideology in relation to time as any given text is in constant negotiation with other texts, conveying not only its own meaning but also mediating between the meaning of the preceding written work and anticipating the meaning of future work, engaged in an endless re-description of the world.
 Here, printed matter was understood as an architectural element that interacted with architecture as though it were a text.

 Done as part of Studio Miessen.
-Images courtesy of Studio Miessen
+Images and text courtesy of Studio Miessen